Distal radius fracture: Outcome

 World Health Organization (WHO) divides outcomes into three categories: impairment, disabilities, and handicaps.
 Impairment is the abnormal physical function, such as lack of forearm rotation.
 It is measured clinically.
 Disability is the lack of ability to perform physical daily activities.
-It is measured by Patient Reported Outome Measures (PROMs).
-Examples of scoring system based on clinical assessment are: Mayo Wrist Score (for perilunate fracture dislocation), Green and O’Brien Score (carpal dislocation and pain), and Gartland and Werley Score (evaluating distal radius fractures).
+It is measured by Patient Reported Outcome Measures (PROMs).
+Examples of scoring system based on clinical assessment are: Mayo Wrist Score (for perilunate fracture dislocation), Green and O'Brien Score (carpal dislocation and pain), and Gartland and Werley Score (evaluating distal radius fractures).
 These scores includes assessment of range of motion, grip strength, ability to perform activities of daily living, and radiological picture.
 However, none of the three scoring system demonstrated good reliability.

-There are also two scoring systems for Patient Reported Outome Measures (PROMs): the Disabilities of Hand, Arm and Shoulder (DASH) Score and the Patient-Related Wrist Evaluation (PRWE) Score.
+There are also two scoring systems for Patient Reported Outcome Measures (PROMs): the Disabilities of Hand, Arm and Shoulder (DASH) Score and the Patient-Related Wrist Evaluation (PRWE) Score.
 These scoring systems measures the ability of a person to perform a task, pain score, presence of tingling and numbness, the effect on activities of daily living, and self-image.
 Both scoring systems show good reliability and validity.